-Paragraph H sets forth the procedure for the defendant to file a motion in the metropolitan court for review of the conditions of release.
-Paragraph J sets forth the procedure for the defendant to petition the district court for release or for review of the conditions of release set by the metropolitan court.
+court for review of the conditions of release.
+Paragraph I sets forth the procedure for the defendant to petition the district court for review of the conditions of release set by the municipal court.
 Article II, Section 13 of the New Mexico Constitution requires the court to rule on a motion or petition for pretrial release "in an expedited manner" and to release a defendant who is being held solely [due to]because of financial inability to post a secured bond.
 A defendant who wishes to present financial information to a court to support a motion or a petition for pretrial release may present Form 9-301A NMRA (pretrial release financial affidavit) to the court.
 The defendant shall be entitled to appear and participate personally with counsel before the judge conducting any hearing to review the conditions of release, rather than by any means of remote electronic conferencing.